 - aNONradio timeslot : 15h UTC, Tuesdays and Fridays

-- Twitch streaming : typically 22h UTC, last Sunday of each month (but subject to change in light of my schedule — listen for announcements)
+- Twitch streaming : typically 22h UTC, every other Sunday (but subject to change in light of my schedule — listen for announcements)

 Major works read so far :